Timeline: Key dates for Britain's Brexit crisis

 If a government lost a vote of confidence, there are 14 days in which a government can try to win another vote of confidence or an election is triggered.

 JULY 25 - Parliament is due to break up for its summer recess.
-If a no confidence motion were to be brought, it is likely it would happen on this day.
+If a no confidence motion were to be brought, it would have to happen on, or before, this day.

 SEPT.
 3 - Parliament is scheduled to resume for a short session which typically lasts around two weeks before there is another break while the parties hold their annual conferences.
 The exact length of this session has not been announced.